anjsimmo/echelon-vis/README.md

 # Getting Started

-Echelon depends on Python (managed using [Conda](https://docs.conda.io/en/latest/) environments) and the [Potassco](https://potassco.org/) Answer Set Programming system.
-The demos require [Node JS](https://nodejs.org/en/) and [React](https://reactjs.org/).

-To make it easy to get started, a [Docker](https://www.docker.com/) container is provided with all of the dependencies pre-installed.
-Just run the following commands (and wait for Docker to build the container for you).
+To make it easy to get started, a [Docker image](https://hub.docker.com/repository/docker/anjsimmo/echelon) is provided with all of the dependencies pre-installed.
+First install [Docker](https://www.docker.com/), then run the following commands:

 ```
-docker build -t anjsimmo/echelon-vis .
+docker pull anjsimmo/echelon
-docker run -p 8000:8000 -p 5000:5000 -p 3000:3000 -it anjsimmo/echelon-vis
+docker run -p 8000:8000 -p 5000:5000 -p 3000:3000 -it anjsimmo/echelon
 ```

-When the Docker container is running, you can open the demos in your web browser (tested in Chome).
+Once the Docker container is running, you can open the demos in your web browser (tested in Chrome).

 ![Echelon Demo](echelon-demo.png?raw=true)